ssvlabs/awesome-ssv/frontend/README.md

 ❗❗ Important :
 💥 Once you have your contracts deployed you will need to update the default network in `App.jsx` to match your default network in `hardhat-config.js`.
 And your new contracts addresses and ABIs in `packages/react-app/src/contracts/external_contracts`.

-# Backend

-🚀 You can run your own instance of the solution using our backend repo to deploy contracts and run scripts [here](https://github.com/bloxapp/awesome-ssv/blob/main/RUN_BACKEND.md)

-💼 Add/Edit your deployment scripts in `packages/hardhat/scripts/deploy` for Goerli and in `packages/hardhat/deploy` for localhost (Goerli fork)

-# Extra
+# Show off to the world

 🚨📡 To deploy to a public domain, use `yarn surge`.
 You will need to have a surge account and have the surge CLI installed.
 There is also the option to deploy to IPFS using `yarn ipfs` and `yarn s3` to deploy to an AWS bucket 🪣 There are scripts in the `packages/react-app/src/scripts` folder to help with this.`

 ---

-🙏 Built on top of the amazing [scaffold-eth](https://github.com/scaffold-eth/scaffold-eth) !
+# Backend

+Now it's time to activate some validators beacon chain and use ssv network to run it!

+All the backend functionality for this, namely

+1. validator creation
+2. validator activation with beacon chain
+3. splitting your validator (DVT!) into multiple shares
+4. registering validator share with ssv.network

+are done for you out of the box!!!

+🚀 Just follow the readme and run scripts [here](https://github.com/bloxapp/awesome-ssv/blob/main/RUN_BACKEND.md)

+💼 Add/Edit your deployment scripts in `packages/hardhat/scripts/deploy` for Goerli and in `packages/hardhat/deploy` for localhost (Goerli fork)

+# Interested?
+Get involved

+- build sth interesting on top, transferable NFT validators, Restaking app, or whatever else and **open PR**

+## Connect

+Best way is via discord channel [#devs-support](https://discord.com/channels/723834989506068561/766640777815523330), ask there, tag the team directly and also @MarkoInEther and @Matty.
+They will help you to get to the right person.